alan-turing-institute/Palaeoanalytics/docs/user-guide/dashboard.md

 - The Voronoi diagram (`*_voronoi.png`)
 - All CSV rows for that image as a sortable table
 - The per-lithic JSON (if you ran with `--export_json`) as a collapsible tree

+The labeled image and Voronoi diagram are letterboxed to a shared 700×700 square canvas so the two panels always occupy the same on-screen footprint regardless of the source image's aspect ratio.
+The original PNG files on disk are untouched — the resizing only affects the dashboard display.

 ## Cross-platform notes